awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tr-sdk.md

 **Note**
 The amount of time, in seconds, that you are billed for training is returned in `BillableTrainingTimeInSeconds`\.

-For information about the metrics that are returned by the Amazon Rekognition Custom Labels, see [Using the Amazon Rekognition Custom Labels API to Access Metrics](tr-metrics-api.md)\.
+For information about the metrics that are returned by the Amazon Rekognition Custom Labels, see [Accessing Amazon Rekognition Custom Labels Training Results \(SDK\)](tr-metrics-api.md)\.

 **To access training results \(SDK\)**